 - Protects teeth and gums from sensitivity

 Lacalut Aktiv is a German product.
-The active ingredient it contains is aluminium lactate, an astringent which helps to tighten gums and close the ‘gaps’ that may be allowing bacterial infection.
+The active ingredient it contains is aluminum lactate, an astringent which helps to tighten gums and close the ‘gaps’ that may be allowing bacterial infection.
 It also helps to prevent future gum inflammation.
 Combined with aluminum fluoride, Lacalut Aktiv has been clinically proven to reduce decay, remove plaque and clean deeply and effectively.

 This is a lot of aluminum related ingredients!
 There are some health concerns about the use of aluminum in oral products so if you share these, this may not be the toothpaste for you.